Noise and Vibration Attenuation

 2) significantly reduced sound

-The unique construction of the Victaulic grooved mechanical coupling enables the gasket to seal against pipe, while the ductile-iron housing provides both space for the elastomeric material to flex and containment to prevent overstretching.
-A Victaulic coupling works to create a permanent leak-tight seal, with no need for additional reinforcement.
+The unique construction of the Victaulic grooved coupling enables the gasket to seal against pipe, while the ductile-iron housing provides both space for the elastomeric material to flex and containment to prevent overstretching.
+Victaulic couplings work to create a permanent leak-tight seal, with no need for additional reinforcement.
 Additionally, ductile iron has vibration-dampening qualities of its own, so the external housing also serves to absorb sound.

 Recently, Seattle-based SSA Acoustics LLP conducted field measurements and concluded that when placed in a formation of three couplings linked near to each other in close proximity to the source of vibration, Victaulic mechanical pipe systems deliver unsurpassed vibration isolation and sound attenuation characteristics.
 The use of additional Victaulic grooved couplings whether flexible couplings or rigid couplings, in the system will further reduce the transmission of vibration.

 Interested in learning more?